 - Compost has many advantages as a soil amendment and it is less likely to cause pollution of the local and regional environment than fertilizers, even organic ones.
 Incorporating compost improves turf, shrub and shade tree performance in marginal or poor soils.
 Good quality compost improves soil structure, reduces runoff and compaction, enhances biodiversity, increases water and nutrient retention, increases microbial activity, supplies nutrients, helps suppress and prevent plant diseases, detoxifies certain pesticides, and inactivates and kills potential human pathogens.
 The benefits to the plants are: improved establishment of turf, ornamentals and shade trees; improved color; increased root growth; and reduced need for fertilizer, pesticides, and irrigation.
 To learn more about compost, you can start at EPA’s site: http://www.epa.gov/osw/conserve/rrr/composting/

-- Mow high, 3″-4″; leave grass clippings on lawn; water infrequently, if at all; encourage a bit of white clover; and fertilize with compost and overseed bares spots in fall and early spring.
-See more at Lawn and Turf below.
+Mow high, 3″-4″; leave grass clippings on lawn; water infrequently, if at all; encourage a bit of white clover, and fertilize with compost and overseed bare spots in fall and early spring.

 Organic Pest Control